 In anticipation for the grand finale, we’ve put together a selection of places around the world where ‘Thrones was actually filmed, and you can actually visit.
 You are well and truly welcome.
 Explore Westeros, travel across the Narrow Sea and lap up the delights in the Free Cities, just watch out for those Stone men in Old Valyria!
 (Be warned, insurance policies do not cover attacks from White Walkers, dragons or Wildfire).

 Where better to start than where it all began (near enough), Winterfell.
-Winterfell and other locations in ‘the North’ are mostly filmed in Northern Ireland, with places such as Castle Ward, Audley’s Field and Inch Abbey being available to wander round.
+Winterfell and other locations in ‘the North’ are mostly filmed in Northern Ireland, with places such as Castle Ward, Audley’s Field and Inch Abbey being available to wander around.

-There are also a range of packages from various tour operators, allowing you to fully immerse yourself in the land of the Starks, and even dress up in replicas of their costumes!
+There is also a range of packages from various tour operators, allowing you to fully immerse yourself in the land of the Starks, and even dress up in replicas of their costumes!
 Doune Castle in Scotland was also used to originally depict this infamous Northern Stronghold, but we‘re personally more drawn to these dress-up tours.

 Let’s head further north now, beyond the wall even (ooh how daring).
 Think mountains, copious amounts of ice and snow…Iceland obviously.
-Experience the breathtaking scenery where the Night’s Watch men actually stood and were attacked by the White Walkers; Walk in the footsteps of the Free Folk as they tried to reach the legendary ‘Ice Wall’; The cave where Jon and Ygritte y’know…Oh it’s all getting too much for us.
+Experience the breathtaking scenery where the Night’s Watchmen actually stood and were attacked by the White Walkers; Walk in the footsteps of the Free Folk as they tried to reach the legendary ‘Ice Wall’; The cave where Jon and Ygritte y’know…Oh, it’s all getting too much for us.